Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Discussion

 \section{Discussion}

 The results presented in \hyperref[sec:Results]{Sec.~\ref{sec:Results}} demonstrate the robust generalization capabilities of the PIPN framework for metasurfaces with varying refractive indices.
 This establishes that variable PDE parameters can be effectively encoded within the PIPN architecture.
 Future investigations should examine the performance characteristics of PIPNs that incorporate spatially and temporally dependent PDE parameters across a wide variety of PDE problems.
-Additionally, a particular area of future study for PIPN applications should be the generalization across diverse domain geometries, as opposed to the square domains exclusively considered in this study. \hyperref[tab:summary]{Tab.~\ref*{tab:summary}} summarizes the results obtained in \hyperref[sec:Results]{Sec.~\ref{sec:Results}}.
-Across all cases, a clear correlation between material contrast and prediction accuracy is evident: the SiO\(_2\) (Case I + II) dataset achieved the best performance, while the higher contrast TiO\(_2\) (Case III) system exhibited significantly increased errors.

-This was to be expected, as PINN generally tend to do better when approximating smoother functions.
-We note that the largest error is observed near and within the meta-atom layer, where local field enhancement and strong scattering effects cause significant field perturbations (see \hyperref[fig:3d_case]{Fig.~\ref{fig:3d_case}(c)}).
+Additionally, a particular area of future study for PIPN applications should be the generalization across diverse domain geometries, as opposed to the square domains exclusively considered in this study.
+Across all cases, a clear correlation between material contrast and prediction accuracy is evident: the SiO\(_2\) (Case I/II) dataset achieved the best performance, while the higher contrast TiO\(_2\) (Case III) system exhibited significantly increased errors.
+This is to be expected because NNs typically perform better when approximating smooth functions~\cite{pmlr-v97-rahaman19a}.
+We note that the largest error is observed near and within the meta-atom layer, where local field enhancement and strong scattering effects cause significant field perturbations (see \hyperref[fig:3d_case]{Fig.~\ref{fig:3d_case}c}).
 Therefore, the concentration of points around the meta-atom layer is not guaranteed to be large enough to successfully capture the interface.
-Future work should investigate adaptive point sampling strategies \cite{wu_comprehensive_2023}, which have shown promise in mitigating this issue.
+Future work should investigate adaptive point sampling strategies~\cite{wu_comprehensive_2023}, which have shown promise in mitigating this issue.